Open-Speech-EkStep/speech-recognition-open-api/README.md

 ### Setup the grpc server:
 #### Without docker
-1. Create and activate a new enviroment :
+1. Create and activate a new environment :

     ```conda create --name <env> python=3.8 && conda activate <env>```